somincola/mastodon/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see https://www.gnu.org/licenses/
 ```

+## Custom release workflow

+If you maintain your own Mastodon fork for custom themes or business rules, see [docs/release-flow.md](docs/release-flow.md) for the branching/CI strategy.
+The document explains how `main`, your custom branches, and version tags work together, and which tags trigger `bailongctui/mastodon:<version>` and `:latest`.

+To create a new release version:

+1. Ensure your `custom-ui-fix` branch is up to date with `main`
+2. Create and push a tag: `git tag v4.5.2 && git push origin v4.5.2`
+3. GitHub Actions will automatically build and push the Docker images

+See [docs/release-flow.md](docs/release-flow.md) for detailed instructions.